 I don’t know about the rest of you, but I have a really hard time accomplishing spring cleaning during the spring.
 I typically put off a lot of those projects until the summer when I have more time during the day.
 So, I am a little behind but here are my “spring” (summer) Mac cleaning tips.
 Your Mac needs a good purge and re-organization, just like your closets and pantry.
 This will give you a fit, faster Mac.

 Use the five tips below to get started on your Mac clean up.

 Table of Contents

 1. Activity Monitor

 This is a great first step because it can help you diagnose what is causing it to run slow.
-The main window shows you the processes that are running and requiring some of your computer’s brain use.
-If you notice that your computer seems to be running slow or getting hung up easily, take a look at the percent of the CPU that the application is using.
-If it is a particularly high number you might see if that application is running something that is unnecessary.
+The main window shows you the running processes requiring some of your computer’s brain use.
+If you notice that your computer seems to be running slow or getting hung up easily, look at the percent of the CPU the application uses.
+If it is a particularly high number, you might see if that application is running something that is unnecessary.
 For example, I have seen a Mail Client running that is processing at 40-50%.
 It turned out that it was constantly pulling in thousands and thousands of emails from the server.
-Going into the email settings and limiting it to only pull the last 1000 emails completely fixed the problem.
+Going into the email settings and limiting it to only pulling the last 1000 emails completely fixed the problem.

 2. Clear Desktop

 If your desktop is cluttered with icons, it is time to clean it up!
 Unlike Windows machines, Mac computers are impacted by a lot of files being left on the desktop.
 Because of the way the operating system’s graphical system works it takes up a lot of resources.
 In particular, photos really bog things down.
 Go to your Finder, then Desktop, and start removing or re-organizing.
 You can use the Finder to sort by size or by file type to say move all your photos into iPhoto or important files into Documents.

 3. iPhoto Trash